tjspann/tjspann.github.io/_includes/Wallets.md

 * Decenteralized Application Wallets

   - [Metamask](https://metamask.io/): Metamask is available on PC via browser extensions so if you'd like to be able to use your wallet from your desktop this is a good choice.
 Also nobody pointed out to me lots of sites and dApps support just logging in with Metamask... which allows seperate wallets for everything.
-  - [Tronlink](https://www.tronlink.org): Tron Blockchain dApp Wallet.
+  - [Tronlink](https://www.tronlink.org): Tron blockchain dApp Wallet.
 This one also allows wallet login on supported sites.
+  - [Coinbase Wallet](https://wallet.coinbase.com): Coinbase's Ethereum blockchain wallet.
+This one is Android or iOS specific.